jmecosta/sonar-fsharp-plugin/README.md

 Download the JAR plugin file from releases and copy it to the _extensions/plugins/_ directory of your SonarQube installation then start server.
 The file _logs/sonar.log_ will then contain a log line indicating the loaded plugin or any errors.
-The installed plgin will also be shown on the Marketplace of your SonarQube installation.
+The installed plugin will also be shown on the Marketplace of your SonarQube installation.

 Review the F# quality profile before running.